 The way that you live right now might be normal, but life happens and when it does, it can take your breath away.
 Accidents and injuries can occur and if you are dealing with the fall out of that and it has led to you needing extra help in the home, the chances are that you now need some help to plan how to make your house more accessible.
-You can speak to someone about ensuring that your house is easy for you to get around, but the obstacles in your home are something you don’t see until you cannot use your home as effectively as you need to.
+You can speak to someone about ensuring that your house is easy for you to get around, but the obstacles in your home are something you do not see until you cannot use your home as effectively as you need to.

 All of the things that you took for granted once might be your new challenges day to day, and you should consider the adaptations that you have to make to ensure that your house is accessible for you.
 A disability can change your day to day life, and it can change the way in which you live it.
 You need to be able to get around your house easily, and a big part of this will be in adapting it.
 You might have to invest in a few building changes, as well as the installation of a residential home elevator if you have more than one floor to contend with.
 The good news is that there are several solutions out there that will help you to do it.
 Below, we have the tips that you need to make your home more accessible.

 - Ramps are better than stairs!
 If you have stairs leading to the front of your home or the back door, then the best thing that you can do is to replace your stairs with ramps and make it easier on yourself to get in and out of the house.
 You will use a lift for the stairs inside, whether you have a residential home elevator or a stair chair lift, but your outside could use a ramp upgrade!
 You can even use foldable ramps to cover the steps and make it more accessible to you day to day.